 The Doha Round of negotiations launched in 2001 has remained stalled since July 2008 due to differences between the rich and the developing nations mainly over subsidies given to farmers.

-Links to Legal and Professional Laws at LatestLaws.com-
+Links to Legal and Professional Laws at LatestLaws.in-